bashrc2/epicyon/specification/activitypub.md

 The receiving server can obtain Alyssa's public key from `https://instancedomain/users/alyssa#main-key` and use it to verify the signature.

+#### B.2.2 Linked Data Signature

-In addition, to allow for relaying of posts [linked data signatures](https://w3c-ccg.github.io/data-integrity-spec) MAY be used.
+To allow for relaying of posts [linked data signatures](https://w3c-ccg.github.io/data-integrity-spec) MAY be used.
 This can allow posts to be verified as authentic even if they have passed through intermediate servers.
 An incoming post SHOULD be considered valid if its `http header signature` fails but an attached `linked data signature` passes.

 ### B.3 Accessing localhost URIs
 It is often convenient while developing to test against a process running on localhost.
 However, permitting requests to localhost in a production client or server instance can be dangerous.
 Making requests to URIs on localhost which do not require authorization may unintentionally access or modify resources assumed to be protected to be usable by localhost-only.